ncoon/sturdy-robot/README.md

 	7 - "cd ..", and "./initialsetup.sh".

+	8 - After the script has run, go to the your home screen and select to add a widget.
+Choose the "termux" widget to autolaunch sturdy-robot from your home screen.

-	8 - After the script has run, you can simply run "sturdyrobot" to execute the program inside "termux", or "update" to download the newest version of "sturdy-robot".
+	9 - In "termux" you can simply run "sturdyrobot" to execute the program, or "update" to download the newest version of "sturdy-robot".

 #Alternatively you may download the code and run it without termux by using another python interpreter.
 This code should be operating system agnostic.